400,000 DMARC boost after Microsoft’s high-volume sender update

 Microsoft’s decision to join Google and Yahoo in enforcing stricter rules for high-volume senders has triggered an immediate response across the internet.
 In the last 30 days alone, 406,042 new domains have deployed Domain‑based Message Authentication, Reporting & Conformance (DMARC), pushing the global total to 10.9 million.

-While not all domains will be exclusive Outlook users, a 3.3 % month‑on‑month jump is strong evidence that organizations are listening and acting.
-Yet with Microsoft’s enforcement date of May 5 2025 just days away, there is no time for complacency.
+While not all domains will be exclusive Outlook users, a 3.3 % month‑over‑month jump is strong evidence that organizations are listening and acting.
+Yet with Microsoft’s enforcement date of May 5, 2025 just days away, there is no time for complacency.

 The good news is that you can check if you already meet the requirements in 30 seconds, with our free Red Sift Investigate tool.

-At the end of March 2024, the total number of domains reporting at either p=none, quarantine or reject was 10.5m.
-30 days on, the total number of domains with DMARC reporting hit 10.9m.
+At the end of March 2024, the total number of domains reporting at either p=none, p=quarantine, or p=reject was 10.5 million.
+30 days on, the total number of domains with DMARC reporting hit 10.9 million.

 How does each policy differ?